Wendell Cooley: Professional wrestling career

 Cooley made his professional wrestling debut in 1981.
 On August 31, 1985, while wrestling for Bill Watt's Mid-South Wrestling, Cooley teamed with Al Perez and defeated the team of "Dr. Death" Steve Williams and Bruiser Bob Sweetan for the Mid-South Tag Team Championship.
 Sweetan was substituting for Ted DiBiase while DiBiase was touring Japan.
 On February 2, 1986, Cooley won his first singles title in Memphis, Tennessee defeating Dutch Mantel for the AWA International Heavyweight Championship.
 Cooley won a tournament defeating Jerry Stubbs for the vacated NWA Alabama Heavyweight Championship.
 He would win the title two more times feuding with Tony Anthony.

-Cooley was also a member of the Stud Stable in Alabama form 1986 to 1988.
+Cooley was also a member of the Stud Stable in Alabama from 1986 to 1988.

 On December 28, 1987, Cooley won a Mink Coat Tournament defeating Dutch Mantel in the finals in Birmingham, Alabama for Continental Championship Wrestling.

 After both Continental Wrestling Association and Continental Championship Wrestling in 1989, Cooley worked for World Championship Wrestling (WCW) based in Atlanta in 1990 as a jobber to the stars.

 In 1991, he formed a tag team with Frankie Lancaster as the Heartbreakers in Puerto Rico with Cooley as Apollo and Lancaster as Adonis.
 They won the WWC World Tag Team Championship defeating El Bronco and Invader #1.
 The Heartbreakers won the title two more times feuding with Rex King and Ricky Santana.

 In 1992, they made an appearance in the World Wrestling Federation losing to The Bushwhackers.
 The following year, Lancaster joined Austin Idol's short-lived USA Wrestling promotion based in Dothan, Alabama.
 He and Steve Armstrong, teaming as "The Young Bucks", defeated Simply Devine (Rex King & Steve Doll) on April 3, 1993, in a tournament final to become the inaugural USA Tag Team Champions.
 They held the belts until the promotion closed a few months later.

 After Frankie Lancaster left WCW in 2000, The Heartbreakers reunited in the independent circuit and continued teaming up occasionally.

 Cooley worked for NWA Wrestle Birmingham.
 He won the Texas Heavyweight Title defeating Tom Prichard on November 22, 2014, at GCW Southern Legends Fanfest in Pell City, Alabama.

 He retired from wrestling in 2019.

 Personal life

-Cooley appeared in the children's fictional book My Father, the Angel of Death published in 2006.
+Cooley appeared in the children's fiction book My Father, the Angel of Death published in 2006.

 A documentary called Wildcat Wendell Cooley was released in 2016 directed by Brian Logan.
 It features Jerry Lawler, Tom Prichard, Tony Anthony and Koko B. Ware.